 If you want to level-up your make-it-from-scratch game, why not try an easy homemade cheese recipe?
 Making things from scratch can be fun and rewarding, and making your own cheese is no exception.
 Plus, you get delicious cheese that’s often tastier than any store-bought cheese.

 But isn’t making cheese kind of complicated?

 While cheesemaking does have a low barrier for entry, it can get complex – it involves a bit of culinary chemistry, after all.
 Some cheese is quite finicky in terms of the temperature, pH, and ingredients used to make it.
 Some cheeses can take days to make and need expensive gadgets to press and store.

 The good news is: not all cheesemaking is difficult!

-There are many kinds of cheese, such as cream cheese, ricotta, feta, farmer’s cheese, and others, that you can make at home with just a few ingredients, no weird equipment, and no prior experience!
+There are many kinds of cheese, such as cream cheese, ricotta, feta, farmer’s cheese, and others, that you can make at home with just a few ingredients, no uncommon equipment, and no prior experience!
 It’s also a great activity to do with kids.

 We’ll first dive into some background information about cheese ingredients and the cheesemaking process.
 Then, we move onto the main event – 6 super easy homemade cheese recipes that’ll make you look like a pro cheesemaker, even if you’ve never made cheese before!